timburr1/timburr1.github.io/_posts/2020-01-10-panam-notes.md

 To run it locally, make sure you have [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/get-npm), and [Parcel](https://parceljs.org/) installed.

-Open a terminal in Visual Studio Code or PowerShell; cd into the project root; and run 'npm run dev'.
+Open a terminal in Visual Studio Code or PowerShell; cd into the project root; run 'npm run dev'; point a web browser at [localhost:1234/](http://localhost:1234/)

 Some helpful VSCode extensions:
 * Azure App Service